-A Score that Really Matters: Your Credit Score
+A Score that Really Matters: The Credit Score

-The most widely used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
-You can find out more about FICO here.
+The most commonly used credit scores are FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+Your FICO score ranges from 350 (very high risk) to 850 (low risk).
+For details on FICO, read more here.

 Credit scores only consider the information contained in your credit profile.
 They never consider income, savings, amount of down payment, or factors like gender, race, national origin or marital status.
 Fair Isaac invented FICO specifically to exclude demographic factors.
 Credit scoring was developed as a way to take into account only what was relevant to a borrower's willingness to repay a loan.